-If you are not connected, you will need to sign in (Or sign up).
+If you are not connected, sign in (or sign up).

-An account with 2 tests or less in it, will be welcomed by a very friendly screen with 2 options to create a test:
+An account with two tests or less in it will be welcomed by a friendly screen with two options to create a test:

 - A JMeter script upload.

-- A URL test in which all you have to do is to enter a URL to test, the concurrency and fail criteria.
+- A URL test in which all you have to do is, enter a URL to test, the concurrency, and fail criteria.
 That's it.

-After creating your BlazeMeter account to your Pipeline, you can see, edit and connect all of your tests that you've ran so far.
+After connecting your BlazeMeter account to your Pipeline, you can see, edit, and connect all of your tests that you've run so far.

 This view includes: